Kevin Spacey pleads not guilty to sexual assault

-LONDON (REUTERS) - Oscar-winning actor Kevin Spacey will go on trial in London next year after pleading not guilty on Thursday (July 14) to accusations of sex offences dating back almost 20 years.
+LONDON • Oscar-winning actor Kevin Spacey will go on trial in London next year after pleading not guilty on Thursday to accusations of sex offences dating back almost 20 years.

 If found guilty of sexual assault, Spacey could face a six-month prison sentence or an unlimited fine, while the more serious offence carries a maximum punishment of life imprisonment.